Majors Available for

 The College of Liberal Arts & Sciences offers a biology major that allows students to develop a broad, integrative background in the biological sciences.

-Pre-Professional – The pre-professional track is specifically designed for those students who wish to pursue admission to professional healthcare graduate programs.
+The pre-professional track is specifically designed for those students who wish to pursue admission to professional healthcare graduate programs.

 Geography is the science of place, space, and environment.
 Each place on earth is distinguished by a unique mix of natural resources, cultural practices, and socioeconomic and political systems.
 Geographers study what makes each place unique, as well as the connections and interactions between places.

-This degree is a joint program between the Department of Geography and the Department of Geological Sciences and is intended for students interested in land and water aspects of the environment.
+A joint program between the Department of Geography and the Department of Geological Sciences and is intended for students interested in land and water aspects of the environment.
 The degree focuses on human impacts, water and mineral resource exploitation and management, disasters, environmental planning, earth science education, or environmental law.

-This degree is best suited for someone who wishes to pursue a career in public or animal health or disease management or graduate work in medical geography, public health or related natural sciences, including ecology, biology, or epidemiology/public health.
+This degree is best suited for someone who wishes to pursue a career in public or animal health or disease management or graduate work in medical geography, public health or related natural sciences, including ecology, biology, or epidemiology and public health.
 This specialization offers the flexibility for students to prepare for admission to health professions programs.

 Psychology is the science of human and animal behavior.
 Psychology majors receive a broad science-based liberal arts education.
 As a result, those with a B.S. in psychology are widely sought in business, education and mental health fields.
 For a professional career in psychology, a graduate degree is needed.

 This specialization requires courses in four core areas within the discipline as well as elective psychology courses.

 This specialization focuses on natural science-oriented psychology courses and allows students to take limited approved non-psychology courses relevant to contemporary neuroscience.

 Sociology is the study of social life and the social causes and consequences of human behavior.
 Sociologists examine the structure of groups, organizations and societies and how people interact within these contexts.
-Sociologists use diverse research methods and many unique perspectives to analyze virtually any social issue.
+Sociologists use diverse research methods an many unique perspectives to analyze virtually any social issue.